Island Rail Corridor: Bike path beside E&N in Victoria and Nanaimo

 A bike path named the E&N Rail Trail has been built beside the E&N tracks from Vic West to Langford.
 In April 2007 the Island Corridor Foundation agreed to lease its land in Greater Victoria to the Capital Regional District (CRD) for development of the bike trail.
-Construction began in 2009, and as of August 2021 there is approximately 3.6km left to build to reach Humpback Road, the currently planned western end of the CRD built trail.
+Construction began in 2009, and as of August 2021 there is approximately 3.6 km left to build to reach Humpback Road, the currently planned western end of the CRD built trail.

 In Nanaimo an 8 km trail was built in the 1990s.
 The E&N Trail is a multi-purpose paved trail for cycling, walking, roller blading and wheelchairs.
 It stretches from Townsite Road in the south to Mostar in the north where it connects to the 20 km Parkway Trail.

 In the fall of 2013 a partnership of various community groups interested in moving the E&N Rail Trail forward was formed and the Nanaimo Regional Rail Trail Partnership was born.
 The NRRTP comprises the Downtown Business Improvement Association (DNBIA), Tourism Nanaimo, Regional District of Nanaimo (RDN), the City of Nanaimo, Greater Nanaimo Cycling Coalition (GNCC), and the Island Corridor Foundation (ICF).
 As of 2015 the group has raised funds and is building the E&N extension trail from the old Nanaimo train station to 7th Avenue in the south.
 It planned to have that multi-use trail finished by 2019.

 Concurrently, north of Nanaimo, the Regional District of Nanaimo started with two new sections in 2018.
 The first sections of trail will total approximately 10 km and will connect the City of Parksville with Coombs and French Creek.